arya-analytics/delta/docs/rfc/220716-ontology.md

 }
 ```

-This is definitely more sustainable.
-Now we can use key-access in our ABAC policies:
+This is marginally less abstract, but definitely more sustainable.
+Now we can use
+key-access in our ABAC policies:

 ```go
 package ontology